2022 DoD Warrior Games Team Marine Corps - Shooting Competition

-U.S. Marine Corps Cpl.
-Annika Hustler, veteran, sights in her rifle at the shooting competition, during the 2022 DoD Warrior Games in Orlando, Fla. on Aug.
+U.S. Marine Corps Lance Cpl.
+KC Higer, veteran, participates in the shooting competition, during the 2022 DoD Warrior Games in Orlando, Fla. on Aug.
 21, 2022.
+Higer won first place in the shooting 2 category.
 The annual event celebrates the resiliency and dedication of wounded, ill, and injured U.S. Service Members and veterans.
 (U.S. Marine Corps Photo by Cpl.
 Mitchell Johnson)

 |Date Taken: